xXleowXx/gitlab-charts/doc/advanced/external-gitaly/index.md

 :::TabTitle Gitaly

-For a single Gitaly node:

 - The Gitaly token extracted here should be used for the `AUTH_TOKEN` value.
 - The GitLab Shell secret extracted here should be used for the `shellsecret` value.

 :::TabTitle Gitaly Cluster

-For Gitaly Cluster:

 - The Gitaly token extracted here should be used for the `PRAEFECT_EXTERNAL_TOKEN`.
 - The GitLab Shell secret extracted here should be used for the `GITLAB_SHELL_SECRET_TOKEN`.